nexiality/documentation/release/nexial-core-v1.1.changelog.md

 - base.verbose()
   - reduce console log for base.verbose() command (not necessary)
   - add original script param as comment when generating result of a base.verbose() call
+- base.macro()
+  - maintain the flow control as defined by the calling scripts.

 [nexial filter]
 - nexial filter now supported in flow control as well as CSV Expression (already the case since 1.0)